Dashron/Roads/README.md

 ## Getting Started

-Building an API with roads follows a fairly simple work flow.
+Building an API with roads follows a fairly simple workflow.

 1. Create a [Resource](#roadsresource) object for every endpoint (`/`, `/users`, `/posts`, `/users/#user_id`)
 ```